theupdateframework/python-tuf/tuf/README.md

 metadata and target file names on the file system have their digests prepended (note: target file names specified in metadata do not have digests included in their names.)
 The repository maintainer is responsible for the duration of multiple versions of metadata and target files available on a repository.
-Generating metadata and target files on the repository that may be
+Generating consistent metadata and target files on the repository is enabled by setting the `consistent_snapshot` argument of write():
 ```Python
 >>> repository.write(consistent_snapshot=True)
 ```